What is IDA Foundation?

 Lead times depend on a number of factors, including product availability, stock position, and transit times.
-Products from IDA Foundation’s stock in Tilburg can normally be dispatched in 2-4 weeks.
-For products that are not kept on stock in Tilburg, delivery times vary.
+Products from IDA Foundation’s stock in Dubai can normally be dispatched in 2-4 weeks.
+For products that are not kept on stock in Dubai, delivery times vary.
 Estimated availability will be communicated at the time of quotation.

 What are Incoterms?

 Incoterms are standard trade definitions commonly used in international sales contracts to explain insurance, carriage, or risk of loss.
 The most common Incoterms are EXW (Ex works), FCA (Free Carrier), CPT (Carriage Paid To), CIP (Carriage And Insurance Paid To), DAT (Delivered At Terminal), DAP (Delivered At Place) and DDP (Delivered Duty Paid).
 Please click here for more information.

 Why does IDA have its own label and packaging?

 For IDA customers, our label and packaging signify high quality.
 IDA provides uniform labels and leaflets with the products we supply.
 The information is in accordance with our quality standards and based on the innovator product leaflet.
 We also use our own label so that we can provide our worldwide customer base with multi-lingual labels based on the customer or country need.

 Does IDA also check the quality of WHO and SRA (USFDA) approved products?

 IDA acknowledges product approval granted by WHO or a comparable strict regulatory authority (SRA), such as USFDA.
 However, to assure that the prequalified products we receive have the same specifications as the approved product, we request essential information from the dossier.
 In that way, we are able to verify the batches supplied by IDA through visual inspection, analytical control and verification audits.